How to Watch World Cup 2026 Live on SBS Australia

 All 104 matches will be shown live and free.
 SBS says the coverage will run across SBS, SBS VICELAND, and SBS On Demand.
 That gives Australia fans complete tournament access without split windows.

 Start with the FIFA World Cup 2026 match schedule.
 Then build your watchlist around the full streaming plan and the television picks on SBS and SBS VICELAND.
-Late kickoffs should be marked early because Australian time zones can shape matchday plans.
+Late kickoffs and early-morning Australian starts should be marked early, because time-zone planning will shape how most fans follow the group stage.

 SBS gives Australia fans a clean multi-platform setup for World Cup 2026.
-Streaming, free-to-air television, and multilingual football coverage already sit naturally inside the broadcaster's wider sports identity.
-Since the rights plan is already public, fans can prepare earlier than in many other markets.
+Streaming, free-to-air television, and SBS's football-first editorial coverage already sit naturally inside the broadcaster's wider sports identity.
+Since the rights plan is already public, fans can prepare earlier than in many other countries.

 On TV